Higher and foundation tier

 tetrahedrons together to form a long chain.

 White phosphorus is highly reactive and bursts into flames when exposed to oxygen in the air, this is why it is stored under water.
 It is a very dangerous element to handle and is used by the military in bombs and grenades and is one of the main ingredients in napalm.
-These two elements have small molecular structures and consist entirely of covalent bonds, the small molecular structure means they have low melting and boiling points.
-White phosphorus melting point (m.p.) is 440C and its boiling point (b.p.) is 2800C, nitrogen m.p. is -2100C and its b.p is -1950C.
+These two elements have small molecular structures which consist entirely of covalent bonds, the small molecular structure means they have low melting and boiling points.
+White phosphorus has a melting point (m.p.) of 440C and its boiling point (b.p.) is 2800C.
+Nitrogen has a melting point of -2100C and its boiling point is -1950C.

-that can be found relatively pure in the Earth.
-It is a yellow solid with a molecular structure.
+that can be found relatively pure in the Earth's crust.
+It is a yellow solid with a

-atoms all the way to larger rings containing 20 atoms.
+atoms while other forms consist of ring structures containing up to 20 sulfur atoms.
 The most stable form at room temperature is

-the allotrope containing 8 sulfur atoms, formula S8, in the ring structure, shown opposite in the diagram.
+the allotrope containing 8 sulfur atoms, formula S8, in the ring structure, shown in the image opposite.

-Oxygen is a small diatomic molecule containing 2 atoms held in place by a double covalent bond.
-Like the elements in group 5 both sulfur and oxygen are small molecular substances with low melting and boiling points.
+Oxygen is a small diatomic molecule containing 2 atoms held in place by a double covalent bond between the two atoms.
+Like the elements in group 5 both sulfur and oxygen have a small molecular structur with low melting and boiling points.
 Sulfur melts at 1150C and boils at 4440C while oxygen, a much smaller molecule, has a m.p of -2190C and a b.p of -1830C.
-Like all substances with covalent bonds they are electrical insulators and will not conduct electricity.
-The reason for this is simply because all the electrons are held in covalent bonds and are not free to move as they are in metals.
+Like all substances with covalent bonds these non-metals are electrical insulators and will not conduct electricity.
+The reason for this is simply because all the electrons are held in covalent bonds and are not free to move as they are in metals

 Astatine at the bottom of group 7 is a very rare and highly radioactive element.